gltdevlop/InstagramNoteIntegration/README.md

 **You're all set !**

+To change the language of the note sent or add a time update on your note every 10 mins, right-click on the App on the systray and click "Settings".
+Restart the app after.

+**BE CAREFUL** !!
+Enabling the time update can upset instagram (like really).

 If you want to add games or IDEs, navigate to _internal/list.txt and add your games/ide as :
 ```
 game_executable.exe - Game Name